Comfort Suites West Dallas - Cockrell Hill

 While enjoying time in the Arts District, be sure to stop at the Craighead-Green Gallery.
 Founded in 1992 by Kenneth Craighead and Steven Green, the gallery is known for displaying quality art in a variety of media by both established artists and emerging talent.
 If you visit in the summer, you may be able to view the independently juried group show, 'New Texas Talent'.

-Spread over 11,000 square feet, the stylish Samuel Lynne Galleries promotes 21st century contemporary artists, as well as the Reflectionists.
-With 4 art galleries house within, there is also a classy wine bar and an intimate 30-seat theater.
+Spread over 11,000 square feet, the stylish Samuel Lynne Galleries promotes contemporary artists.
+Samuel Lynne Galleries has 4 art galleries as well as a classy wine bar and an intimate 30-seat theater.
 Besides paintings, also expect some unusual 3 dimensional oil artworks, sculptures and mixed media.
-The gallery can be rented for charity galas, fashion shows, corporate events and private parties where catering is taking care of.
-Check website for a list of upcoming events.
+The gallery can be rented for charity galas, fashion shows, corporate events and private parties.

 Whether you are looking for work by established contemporary artists or for experimental exhibitions by emerging artists, you can find it at the Conduit Gallery.
 The main gallery is devoted to 22 of today's artistic luminaries.
 The annex has shown work by Denton's Good/Bad Art Cooperative, as well as Rod Northcutt and Haley Bates.
 Established in Deep Ellum in 1984, the gallery is located on the second floor of a renovated warehouse overlooking shops and restaurants.